diazkr/learn-terraform/README.md

 ## What will this do?

-This is a Terraform configuration that will create an EC2 instance in your AWS account.
+Thi is a Terraform configuration that will create an EC2 instance in your AWS account.

 When you set up a Workspace on HCP Terraform, you can link to this repository.
 HCP Terraform can then run `terraform plan` and `terraform apply` automatically when changes are pushed.
 For more information on how HCP Terraform interacts with Version Control Systems, see [our VCS documentation](https://www.terraform.io/docs/cloud/run/ui.html).